Jayvika-Sharma/practis/README.md

 # practis
-Sample for git and github
+Sample for git and github.